pathway27/GTH-Barcelona-Tramoji/README.md

 - We account for **accessibility** by having a language that transcends the natural ones: emoji.
 In this way, people can express without any language barriers.
 - There is a sense of **sustainability** by promoting unknown local areas and redistributing mass tourism from main hubs.

-* The development tools used to build the project:
+Development tools used to build the project:
 - We use React for the front end with Google Maps using Material UI, with data seeded from users using Python.
+Additionally, we use Dialogflow as a natural language processor for the development of conversation interfaces, with Kommunicate serving as a provider for the chatbot UI.

+Kommunicate as the chatbot UI

 ## :hugs: Maintainers